AdobeDocs/campaign-classic.en/help/technotes/tracked-urls.md

 **How to update?**

-**Hosted and hybrid customers** must reach out to [Customer Care](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to have this mechanism disabled.
+As a **hosted customer**, Adobe will be working with you to update your configuration shortly.

+As an **on-premise/hybrid customer**, you need to update your configuration.

-**On-premise customers** can follow the step below :
+Follow the step below:

 1. In the [server configuration file](../installation/using/the-server-configuration-file.md) (serverConf.xml), change **signEmailLinks** to **false**.
 1. Restart the **nlserver** service.